bkw777/REXCPM_UPS/README.md

 * Provides an on-board battery to preserve the contents of the REXCPM while not installed in a computer, or after the computers memory battery dies, or when the memory power switch is turned off.
 * Allows using REXCPM on model 102 and 200 without modifying the computer.

+REXCPM is a purely volatile SRAM device, which acts like all 3 of ROM and RAM and DISK.
+It holds a lot of virtual firmware, rom images, ram image backups, live/working ram, and a disk image for CP/M which holds up to 4 MB of your programs and data, all only in volatile ram.

+So this project provides a battery for the REXCPMs memory that does not rely on the host computer.

 PCB for Model 100 [PCBWAY](https://www.pcbway.com/project/shareproject/Batteries_for_REXCPM_331c0add.html)
 BOM for Model 100 [DigiKey](https://www.digikey.com/short/dnn9hqhb)